The only course of its kind for UX content strategists

 The Content Research & Testing course is self-paced and online.
 Take your time or speed through—it’s up to you!

 As you complete each lesson, you’ll submit practice work.
-Your ultimate assessment is a final project in which you synthesize information from an imaginary series of user testing sessions, and complete a full research report – complete with hypotheses for an A/B testing strategy.
+Your ultimate assessment is a final project in which you synthesize information from an imaginary series of user testing sessions, and complete a full research report—complete with hypotheses for an A/B testing strategy.

-Get access to a student and mentor community
+Access our student and mentor community

 You won’t go through this course alone.
 Not only will you be guided with active comments and feedback during the course, but you’ll also have access to our student community.